 What has happened to retirement?
-It wasn't that many years ago when everybody understood what retirement meant.
+It wasn’t that many years ago when everybody understood what retirement meant, they would throw a big “surprise” party, complete with Retirement Party Favors and decorations, and that would be it.
 However, retirement as it use to be – the end of your working life and the beginning of a life of leisure – is no longer.

 In the last five years, retirement has taken on a whole new meaning, and people 55 and older are trying to figure out what’s next.